microsoft/ComplianceCxE/docs/jumpstarts/adaptive-exchange.md

     </figure>

 !!!
 Tip
     If needing to add more regions, simply click **Add Attribute** then repeat steps 6 & 7.
-You can also add City, Office, Department or Job Title as well during this step.
+You can also add City, Office, Department or Job Title attributes as well during this step.

 8. On the **Review And Finish** page, edit any information that maybe incorrect then click Submit.